How I Lost and Rediscovered My Joy in Reading

-I’ve been obsessed with books since my very first Dr. Seuss ABC book.
-The library has always been my favorite place—the kind of place that makes you feel alive, like a kid in a toy store again, like magic is real.
+I’ve been obsessed with books and found joy in reading since my very first Dr. Seuss’s ABC book.
+The library has always been my favorite place—it’s the kind of place that makes you feel alive, like you’re a kid in a toy store again, like magic is real.

 Now my library is inundated with fliers about all the ways I can “check out” e-books, and the first thing I see in bookstores are big bright displays of e-reader cases.
 But I walk right by with a pile of books in hand, anyway.

-I love getting stacks of books from the library and working through them, book by book, so much so that I’m not ready to give it up.
+I love getting stacks of books from the library and working through them, book by book, so much that I’m not ready to give it up.
 The smell.
 The pages.
-The sense of progress that I can feel in my hands, knowing how far I’ve gotten in a book and how far I still have to go.
+The sense of progress that I can tangibly feel in my hands.
 It makes me feel grounded, satisfied.

-But then my overdue library charges start racking up as I have less and less time to make the biweekly trip, and I’m not always finishing the stacks of books I’d intended.
-And as I travel more and my suitcases are starting to creep past the weight limit.
+But then my overdue library charges start racking up as I have less and less time to make the biweekly trip, and I’m not always finishing the stacks of books I’d intended to get through.
+And as I travel more, my suitcases are starting to creep past the weight limit.
 So I break down and buy an e-reader.

 The thrill is instant and I wonder why I waited so long.
 The libraries and bookstores are in my hand, accessible from my couch.
 Leaves!
 Wind!

-I pounce on a book hungrily and then curiosity leads me to another, and then another, and then another.
-I ping pong within this flurry of e-books in a joyous frenzy.
+I pounce on a book hungrily and curiosity leads me to another, then another, then another.
+I ping-pong within this flurry of e-books in a joyous frenzy.

 Until it isn’t.